cyrbon/purescript-newtype-operator/README.md

 # purescript-newtype-operator

-Provides the `^` operator to ease nested newtype handling, when no lens are used.
+Provides the `^` operator to ease nested newtype handling when no lens are used.

 ## Installation